Music at Kempsey Primary School

 Performing is an integral part of music lessons and pupils have plenty of opportunities to share, evaluate and celebrate their music.

 These are held weekly.
 Children participate in collaborative singing, learning songs from a variety of genres.

-First Access Music Education (FAME) All pupils in Year 3, 4 and 5 will receive whole-class instrument tuition provided by Severn Arts.
-The children are currently learning the violin (y3), ukelele (y4) and clarinet (y5) over the year and will perform in an end of year concert.
+First Access Music Education (FAME) All pupils in Year 3, 4 and 5 will receive whole-class instrument tuition provided by Severn Arts for one term over the year.
+The children are currently learning the violin (y3), ukelele (y4) and clarinet (y5) over the year and will perform in an end of term concert.
 They have the opportunity to continue with private lessons afterwards if they would like to.